 And you’re absolutely right.
 AP automation is a form of digital transformation, and it is not always such an easy transition, but not for the reasons you may think.

-For example, our team of AP heroes at Stampli can have our AP automation platform implemented at your organization in as little as one day—integrating your accounting and ERP systems, training your staff, you name it.
+For example, our team of AP heroes at Stampli can have our AP automation platform implemented at your organization within days—integrating your accounting and ERP systems, training your staff, you name it.

 No, the harder part of making the transition to AP automation is convincing your executive team, as well as your AP team, that the accounts payable utopia you’ve described to them is actually a very real possibility.
 Some people just aren’t ready for the fact that there’s a new and more efficient way to do things, but it’s true!